Skip to main content

 This page provides a reference for the quality checks (rule functions) available in DQX.

-The following row-level checks are currently available in DQX.
-These checks are applied to each row of a PySpark DataFrame and generate issue reports as additional columns.
+The following built-in row-level checks are currently available in DQX.
+These checks are applied to each row of a PySpark DataFrame and report quality issues as additional columns.
 You can also define your own custom checks (see Creating custom checks).

 Available row-level checks